-Collectively, these preferences built into the tax code result in tax expenditures—spending that occurs through the tax code in the form of foregone revenue.
-They have the same financial impact on the government budget as traditional direct spending programs where the government pays for a service or writes a check to a benefit recipient.
-In contrast to direct spending, however, tax expenditures escape regular congressional examination.
-Examples of tax expenditures include the child tax credit, the mortgage-interest deduction, and the preferential capital gains tax rate.
+Collectively, these preferences built into the tax code result in tax expenditures: spending that occurs through the tax code in the form of foregone revenue.
+It is different from traditional direct spending programs.
+In that case, the government pays for a service or sends money directly to someone.
+Still, they have the same financial impact on the government budget.
+In contrast to direct spending, however, tax expenditures generally escape regular congressional examination.

-Although some tax preferences generally meet their policy goals, research questions the efficiency of many others.
+Some tax preferencesProvisions in the tax code—such as exclusions, deductions, credits, or special tax rates—that reduce the amount a person owes in taxes. generally meet their policy goals.
+However, research questions the effectiveness of many others.
 Effective or not, all tax expenditures make the tax system more complex.
-They also shrink the tax base (the amount of money subject to tax), forcing policymakers to increase tax rates on other forms of income to yield the same amount of revenue.
-Finally, these provisions introduce differences in tax liabilities of similarly-situated taxpayers.
+They also shrink the tax base (the amount of money subject to tax).
+This forces policymakers to increase tax rates on other forms of income to yield the same amount of revenue.
+These provisions also introduce differences in tax liabilities of similarly situated taxpayers.
 For example, two couples with the same total income may owe different taxes, depending on whether they have children or qualify for another tax benefit.

-Research suggests that existing tax expenditures as a whole are regressive (total benefit skews towards taxpayers with higher incomes).
+Research suggests that existing tax expenditures are regressiveIn taxation, a situation in which people with lower income pay a larger percentage of their income than do people with higher income. .
+A tax is considered regressiveIn taxation, a situation in which people with lower income pay a larger percentage of their income than do people with higher income. if the total benefit skews towards taxpayers with higher incomes.
 Tax deductions are worth more to people with higher tax rates than to people with lower rates.
 Nonrefundable tax credits do not offer relief to taxpayers with lower incomes who have no tax liability.

 TAX EXPENDITURES: Policy

-Policymakers should broaden the tax base by limiting tax preferences that do not efficiently achieve important policy goals.
+Policymakers should broaden the tax base by limiting tax preferencesProvisions in the tax code—such as exclusions, deductions, credits, or special tax rates—that reduce the amount a person owes in taxes. that do not efficiently achieve important policy goals.

 Tax expenditureMoney spent through the tax code, such as through exclusions, deductions, credits or special tax rates. reform should increase the effectiveness of the provisions in accomplishing their goals, improve fairness, and minimize complexity.

-- increase the effectiveness of the tax code in supporting important social goals for people with low and moderate incomes,
+- increase the effectiveness of the tax code in supporting important social goals for people with low and moderate incomes;

-- be implemented with enough transition time to allow for taxpayer education and adjustments by both individuals and states,
+- be implemented with enough transition time to allow for taxpayer education and adjustments by both individuals and states;

-- avoid adding complexity to the tax code,
+- avoid adding complexity to the tax code;

-- not result in a disproportionately adverse impact on older Americans, and
+- not result in a disproportionately adverse impact on older Americans; and

 - not negatively affect state budgets.